weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-24-types-as-comments-proposal.md

 ## Summary

 The types as comments proposal laid out by the TC39 technical committee for JavaScript suggests adding syntax for optional typing information to JavaScript.
 With these syntax additions, we may provide type information in JavaScript code similar to comments.
-This type information may be used to  to leverage static type checking just as in TypeScript or Flow in order to improve code quality and safety.
+This type information may be used to leverage static type checking just as in TypeScript or Flow in order to improve code quality and safety.
 Having types as comments in JavaScript makes a lot of sense given the popularity of statically typed languages that compile to JavaScript such as TypeScript and Flow.
-We can make at least three arguments in favor of types as comments: 1. it gives us the choice of type checker, 2. we can prune transpilation from our development loop, and 3. type information is a less verbose replacement for JSDoc-style type comments.
+We can make at least three arguments in favor of types as comments: 1. it gives us the choice of the type checker, 2. we can prune the transpilation step from our development loop, and 3. type information is a less verbose replacement for JSDoc-style type comments.